Spucksm/reading-notes/reading06.md

 ### Tutorials
 #### For complete beginners
     * JS first steps
+        * JavaScript is a programming language that allows you to implement complex things on web pages.
+        * conditional statements allow us to represent decision making in JavaScript, from the choice that must be made, to the resulting outcome of those choices.
+        * if else statements
+            1. if- followed by ```()```
+            2. condition to test is placed inside the parentheses.
+            3. a set of curly braces- holds the code to run.
+            4. key word else
+            5. another set of curly braces
     * JS building blocks
     * Intro JS objects
     * Asynchronous JS